 The Uniform Multifamily rule provision included in Subchapter F, Section 10.613(k), Leasing Provisions, requires that the development owner provide each household at the time of execution of an initial lease a notice describing common amenities, unit amenities, or required services.
-The provision assists the Department in expanding choice to low income and disabled households who might desire particular amenities or services.
+The provision assists the Department in expanding choice to low income andhouseholds with an individual with a disability who might desire particular amenities or services.